kcambrek/thesis_CSAI/README.md

-The BERT model can be downloaded via the following link: https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip

-Store the contents in a folder named: "uncased_L-12_H-768_A-12"
+The BERT model can be downloaded via the following link: https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip Store the contents in a folder named: "uncased_L-12_H-768_A-12"

-The Skip-Thought models can be downloade via the following instructions: https://github.com/tensorflow/models/tree/master/research/skip_thoughts#download-pretrained-models-optional

-Store the contents in a folder named: "skipthought"
+The Skip-Thought models can be download via the following instructions: https://github.com/tensorflow/models/tree/master/research/skip_thoughts#download-pretrained-models-optional Store the contents in a folder named: "skipthought"